Update: Phase 3 deadline was 29 January. Awaiting details for Phase 4.

 If you are self-employed and your income has fallen during the coronavirus pandemic, you may be eligible for the Covid Self-Employment Income Support Scheme (SEISS).

-With a winter lockdown coming, the Government has announced that the scheme will be extended through to April 2021.
-This will be in the form of two payments, covering the periods from November to January, and February to April.
+The Government has announced that the scheme will be extended through to April 2021.
+This will be in the form of two new phases, covering the periods from November to January, and February to April.

 Support can be given to those whose self-employment income has been affected by the pandemic in the relevant period.
 The grant will be increased to 80% for November to January, with a total maximum of £7,500 for the period.
 For February to April, the percentage has not yet been announced.